roysouvik2/colon_cancer_parameter_estimation_sensitivity_analysis/README.md

 Newton.m: Computes the scale and the shape parameter of a Weibull distribution in a given interval

+par_corr.m: Computes the PRCC of the uncertain parameters with respect to the tumor cell count

 # Description of the pdf file
 The pdf file is the summary of the actual paper under preparation based on which the codes have been developed.